Skip to content

 stage: build

-Use scripts to specify commands to be executed by the agent.
+Use script/scripts to specify commands to be executed by the runner.

 Keyword type: Job keyword.